keycloak/keycloak-community/design/keystore-spi.md

 ## Motivation

 This document proposes a new SPI called "KeyStore".
-The purpose of the SPI is to allow an arbitrary number of key stores to be provisioned.
-It also proposes a unified API for handling both credentials and trust anchors, allowing provisioning to be done using both key store files (PKCS#12 or JKS) and PEM files.
 Intended consumers for the API are the various TLS clients and servers in Keycloak.

+The purpose of the SPI is to allow explicitly setting specific credentials and trust anchors for given use cases and realms.
-Currently, the configuration of key stores depends on the TLS client/server implementation and there are a couple of alternatives.
+Currently, there are a couple of alternatives for the configuration:

-The JDK default KeyStore is used for clients that rely on the default SSL socket factory.
+The JDK default key/trust store is used in use cases that utilize the Java default SSL socket factory.
 HTTPS server uses credentials set using Quarkus configuration (mapped from Keycloak configuration).
 For trust stores, Keycloak currently implements TrustStore SPI.
 It allows users to provide a single additional TrustStore (besides the JDK default), which is supported in specific use cases (see table).
 Since TrustStore SPI provides only one trust store the same set of CA certificates will be shared for all uses.